Foundations

 Part B “establishes the representative actions and impacts applied to building elements and structural elements, and their structural response to these representative actions and impacts”.
 It “also establishes requirements for rational designs and rational assessments, Agrement certification and buildings on dolomite land”.
 This Part of SANS 10400 was only approved on August 31, 2012, four years after the legislation changed.
 It is available from the SABS for R369.36 incl.
 VAT.

-Part H, (available from the SABS for R427.50 – please phone and check) approved at the same time as Part B, “establishes the representative actions and impacts applied to foundations, and the response of structural elements to ground movements.
+Part H, (available from the SABS for R427.50) approved at the same time as Part B, “establishes the representative actions and impacts applied to foundations, and the response of structural elements to ground movements.
 Buildings that comply with the requirements of this part of SANS 10400 will also comply with the structural design performance parameters established in SANS 10400-B. It contains simple design and construction requirements for foundations for certain masonry buildings to accommodate a relatively small range of ground movements”.

 In addition, there are a variety of other SANS available that relate to structural design, although most are intended for industrial and larger commercial structures, with a couple relating to the structural use of timber (SANS 10162-1 and 10163-2).